cguth7/cguth7.github.io/_posts/2020-10-20-gametheory.md

 As usual, Player 1 is the row player and Player 2 is the column player.
 The payouts are written in terms of P1, P2.
 So for example P1 Paper and P2 Rock corresponds to a reward of +1 for P1 and -1 for P2 since Paper beats Rock.

 The equilibrium strategy is to play each action with 1/3 probability.
-We can see this intuitively because if any player played anything other than this distribution, then you could exploit them by always playing the strategy that beats the strategy that they most favor.
+We can see this intuitively because if any player played anything other than this distribution, then you could crush them by always playing the strategy that beats the strategy that they most favor.
 For example if someone played rock 50%, paper 25%, and scissors 25%, they are overplaying rock, so you could always play paper and then would win 50% of the time, tie 25% of the time, and lose 25% of the time for an average gain of $$1*0.5 + 0*0.25 + (-1)*0.25 = 0.25$$ each game.

 | P1/P2  | Rock 50%  | Paper 25% | Scissors 25% |
 |---|---|---|---|